mgwidmann/scrivener_html/README.md

 And in prev_link.html.eex (this example use materialize icons)
 <i class="material-icons">chevron_left</i>

-There are five view styles currently supported:
+There are six view styles currently supported:

 - `:bootstrap` (the default) This styles the pagination links in a manner that is expected by Bootstrap 3.x.